Circus Historical Society Officers & Trustees

 Growing up, Patrick Bracy was told family stories about his circus heritage, but there was no real proof ever provided.
 It wasn’t until he and his wife, Heather, visited the Parkinson Research Center at the Circus World Museum in Baraboo that they discovered his great grandmother was the sole proprietor of the Rose Kilian Overland Show from 1907-30.
 Her daughter, Rosa Rosaland was a principal circus equestrienne who toured with many great shows like John Robinson, King & Tucker, Campbell Bros, Hagenbeck-Wallace, Barnum Bailey, and Sells-Floto.
 Subsequently, there was a lot more waiting to be uncovered with membership in CHS.
 He graduated with a degree in marketing from Middle Tennessee State University, has a 25-year career in Agriculture, currently living in Westfield, IN and working as a marketer for Corteva Agriscience with some of the most recognized brands in agriculture.

 Peggy Williams was the first female graduate of Ringling Bros. and Barnum & Bailey Clown College to ever appear in The Greatest Show On Earth in 1970.
 Her accomplishments as a performer, instructor and mentor helped pave the way for many aspiring entertainers who would appear in the circus.
 In 1980, she distinguished herself again by becoming the first woman to take the role as assistant performance director for Ringling, before being appointed performance director – again a first in the company’s history – for the Special International Edition of The Greatest Show On Earth to visit Japan.
 Peggy’s passion for education would ultimately take her from the live show to the Feld Entertainment corporate office, where in 1980 she worked to create Ringling’s Department of Education Services.
 Under her leadership Circusworks was created as a resource for teachers that explored many areas of curriculum that brought circus themes into the classroom.
+Peggy is a 2023 Circus Ring of Fame inductee.

 Wayne McCary grew up in the amusement park industry and was the CEO of the Cumberland County Civic Center in Portland Maine.
 He is the former CEO of the Eastern States Exposition from 1991 thru 2012, the founder and producer of the Exposition’s Super Circus from 1970-2012 and the producer of the Maine Shrine Circus circuit for forty consecutive years.
 In recent years he has replicated the Big E Super Circus experience at the Utah State Fair and the Indiana State Fair.
 McCary has served as President of both the OABA and the IAFE. and was an active advocate for the retention of animals in the circus and fair industries.
 He currently serves as the Vice President of the Federation Mondiale du Cirque in Monte Carlo.
+McCary was inducted into the Circus Ring of Fame in 2024.

 Mike Melssen’s more than 40 years of experience with touring shows, attractions, and exhibits began with Feld Entertainment in 1980, first as a Regional Marketing Director and then shortly afterwards, transferring to the Blue Unit of Ringling Bros. and Barnum & Bailey Circus.
 There, he held several positions, before advancing to General Manager from 1987-1994.
 This experience served him well as he transitioned into an independent consultant and production manager for a variety of other touring ventures including DisneyFair, DisneyFest Asia, NFL Experience Live/On Tour, Nickelodeon Rocket Power Live, The Mummy Returns, Live, Big Apple Circus-Abu Dhabi Summer Festival & primarily, as Touring Exhibit Production Coordinator for The Academy of Art University.
 As a young person, Mike was intrigued by many of the unique aspects of a traveling circus.
 Little did he ever expect that one day that he’d be responsible for bringing TGSOE to so many cities and for the pleasure of so many.